Rallen4/portfolio/README.md

 ## About This Project

+#Portfolio is a website that consists of a composition of both HTML and Advanced CSS.
+For design purposes, I built my website around the FPS game: Apex Legends.

+    My purpose for using a gaming theme revolves around my intent of applying to companies such as Twitch.
+I would like to portray my ability to both graphically design on the front end and web design on the back end.

-#Portfolio consists of a composition of both HTML and Advanced CSS.
-The project was to build our first website landing page that featured a variety of Advanced CSS programming tools that help feature a more "user-engaging" version of a website.
+ This project's purpose was for us to build our first landing -- a page that features not only ourselves as candiates, but also our ability to use a variety of Advanced CSS programming tools that help feature a more "user-engaging" version of a website.

     - By user engaging, I mean "interactive."
         - For example, the <nav> bar in the header has 4 individual links attached to the 4 individual key words (i.e."Social" links to my Instagram page).